Skip to main content

 Insertion of a new node at position N in singly link list requires traversing the list for N-1 th node so that links are updated to accommodate the new node in the list.
 The new node's next is set to point to Nth node of the list and then N-1 th node's next pointer is updated so that it reference to new node.
 The step by step algorithm to insert node at Nth position is as below: Algorithm to insert node at specific position N in singly link list: This algorithm will insert the new node PTR at the position N in the link list.
 The steps are as follows: Create new node PTR Set the INFO field of PTR If N is less than 1 Node can't be inserted Else If node is to be inserted at first i.e. [N=1] Make new node PTR points to first node i.e. [PTR->NEXT = START] Make START point to new node PTR i.e. [START = PTR] Else Traverse the list to get the (N-1)th node of list into TEMP Make PTR's next pointer point to Nth node in the list i.e. [PTR -> NEXT = TEMP-...

-Deletion of first node in circular link list
+Insert node at first position in circular link list